emilychewsh/phase-3-games-db-cli-project/README.md

 This CLI Games Lookup enables users to log in or sign up - view games, manage favourite games and notes associated with them.

+Upon running the application, users will be prompted to either log in or sign up.
+From the main menu, users can choose to view all games, view their favorite list, or exit the app.
+Users can look up games, add them to their favorites, make notes, and manage their notes all through a user-friendly CLI.

 ## Getting Started

 1. Clone the Repository: